IBM/community-automation/ansible/request-ocs-common-play/README.md

 #### Setting up variables for playbook

 Make use of the sample file at `examples/ocs_vars.yml`.
 Modify the values as per your cluster.
-For more information refer to examples.

 ```
 cp examples/ocs_vars.yml .
 ```

-Once you have configured the vars & inventory file, run the playbook using:
+Once you have configured the vars file, run the playbook using:

 ```
 ansible-playbook  -i inventory -e @ocs_vars.yml request-ocs-common.yml